neferdata/allms/README.md

 ## Features

-- Support for various LLM models including OpenAI (GPT-3.5, GPT-4), Anthropic (Claude, Claude Instant), Mistral, Google GeminiPro, and Perplexity.
+- Support for various foundational LLM providers including Anthropic, AWS Bedrock, Azure, Google Gemini, OpenAI, Mistral, and Perplexity.
 - Easy-to-use functions for chat/text completions and assistants.
 Use the same struct and methods regardless of which model you choose.
 - Automated response deserialization to custom types.
 - Standardized approach to providing context with support of function calling, tools, and file uploads.